-This trip offers an excellent chance of seeing Snow Leopards in their natural habitat and the oppertunity to capture it in your camera under the guidance of world reknowned wildlife photographer, Bjorn Persson.
-The mountain valleys of the Himalayas are the domain of the elusive Snow leopard.
+This trip offers an excellent chance of seeing Snow Leopards in their natural habitat and the opportunity to capture it in your camera.
+The mountain valleys of the Himalaya are the domain of the elusive Snow leopard.
 They are more prominently spotted in the remote and starkly beautiful mountain valleys of Ladakh in NW India, close to Tibet.
-Bisected by the headwaters of the mighty Indus river, Ladakh’s vast, rocky, dry, seemingly barren landscapes, has an average population density of less than two people per square kilometer.
+Bisected by the mighty Indus River, Ladakh’s vast rocky and dry barren landscapes, has an average population density of less than two people per square kilometre.
 This untouched part of the Himalayas has very little impact by human activities.
-People living in the areas that we visit are Buddhists of Tibetan descent, and are as warm and friendly who lives in traditional mud and stone buildings, adorned with prayer flags, their flat roofs act as storage areas for fuel and cattle feed.
+People living in the areas that we visit are Buddhists of Tibetan descent.
+They are warm and friendly people who live in traditional mud and stone buildings, adorned with prayer flags.
 Hunting has never been part of the culture in this Buddhist region, so there are maybe no better places for the Snow leopard.

 It is here that we will camp in a remote mountain valley with our team of expert local guides, who are naturally trained to spot the enigmatic and elusive inhabitant of the mountain: The Snow Leopard.

-- Mountain Flight to Leh the capital of Ladakh
+- Spectacular Mountain Flight to Leh the capital of Ladakh

 - Sightseeing and Monastery visits around Leh